Dr. Mark Brennan

 - Jaime Andres Castaneda, Mark Brennan, and Jarrod Goentzel. ”A behavioral investigation of supply chain contracts for a newsvendor problem in a developing economy.”
 International Journal of Production Economics, 2019.
 210, 72-83.

-Courses Taught: Operations Management
+Courses Taught: Supply Chain and Operations Mangaement; Operations Management